0nix/ggj21/twine/evidence_questioning.md

 You report on a subject of the investigation, Albert Hassel, reportedly getting promoted to Engineer Team Lead at the State Electronic Fabricator Plant no. 3, supervised by one Gerhart Kleiner.
 Electronic Fabricator Plant no. 3 currently produces boards and chip sets for the state's Official Computer Manufacture that provides support and tools to offices both domestic and in allied countries.
 While not absolutely critical, the Fabricator Plant is an important sector of enterprise in the State, and its organizational structure is cleared and reviewed constantly by the Ministry itself.

 "Well, there you go Bayer."
 Sessler says with a bit of a grin.
 "You have been asking over and over for a justification for this surveillance operation on Hassel.
 I'd say this is it.
-If Division XX has a reason to direct further work on the newest member of Worker Management, I don't see why wouldn't we."
+If Division XX has a reason to direct further work on the newest member of the Worker Management ranks, I don't see why wouldn't we."

 Bayer furrows his brow, puzzled.
 "I get that, I get that."
 He mutters.
-"It's not clear to me how we have structured mid management in this area of industry, specially if it's something that..."
+"It's not clear to me how we have structured mid-management in this area of industry, specially if it's something that..."
 He trails off in thought.

 "Specially if what, Sergeant?
 Be more specific, please."
 Sessler responds through gritted teeth.

-"I don't see this much scrutiny over a move that, frankly sounds like a fait accompli.
-Frankly, from the way the conversation has been recorded and presented to us, Hassel's promotion is something that has already gone through the proper scrutiny channels, and cleared at the appropriate levels."
+"I just haven't seen this much scrutiny over a worker reassignment that, frankly, sounds like a fait accompli.
+From the way the conversation has been recorded and presented to us, Hassel's promotion is something that has already gone through the proper channels, and cleared at the appropriate levels."
 Bayer says, scratching his chin still in a pensive mood.

-"Are you saying that Division XX has engaged in dubious intelligence, Sergeant Bayer?
+"Are you saying that Division XX has fed us poor intelligence, Sergeant Bayer?
 If so, that is a very tall accusation that requires some ev-" Sessler accuses.

-"And my question to you Bayer is, who is it in Division XX that you care so much about?"
+"And I've got a question for you, Lieutenant Sessler. who is it in Division XX that you care so much about?"
 Bayer responds, with that particular tone people use when they want to re-establish their authority.
 "They're good Lieutenant, but they're not gods.
 They're not infallible.
-Your defensiveness is becoming unreasonable, comrade and you are constantly forgetting yourself."
+Your defensiveness is becoming unreasonable, comrade, and you are constantly forgetting yourself and your rank."

+"I could be a fucking private, peeling potatoes in the shittiest outpost of the Ministry, and I'd still be of -"  Lieutenant Sessler starts his taunt.
 The Sergeant turns to you and says.
 "At any rate, I think this is still useful Agent.
 We should look into this Gerhart Kleiner, and his relationship with Hassel as well as who cleared the usual check on his promotion."

 "I agree with the Sergeant on that matter, Agent.
-Even if I... disagree with his thoughts at the moment."
-Sessler says with a heavy sigh.
+Even if I... disagree with his assessment."
+Sessler sighs, gritting his teeth on that last word.

-"We have to decide on angle," Bayer mutters, playing with the papers on the desk.
+"We have to decide on an angle," Bayer mutters, playing with the papers on the desk.
 Sessler as always sits back, his hands crossed and his beady eyes looking directly at you.

 [Argue to investigate the Division XX background check]